uipath-certification/uipath-certification.github.io/cert-questions-answers.md

       <div class="card-header">UiPath Mock Exams<a id="github-uipath"></a></div>
       <img src="/assets/background-small2.jpg" class="card-img-top" alt="UiPath GitHub">
       <div class="card-body d-flex flex-column">
-	      <h1>UiPath Exam Questions and Answers</h1>
+	      <h1>UiPath Exam Questions and Answer</h1>
         <p>Study is important, but so is practice.
-Use the UiPath Practice Tests to prepare yourself for the tough UiPath questions and answers you'll face on the Associate exam.</p>
+Use these UiPath Practice Tests to prepare yourself for the tough UiPath questions and answers you'll face on the Associate exam.
+Once you know the answers to these UiPath exam questions, you'll be ready to register, write and pass the Associate and Developer exams.</p>
       </div>
     </div>
   </div>